Sun-Aileen/paint-chase/README.md

 ![image](https://github.com/user-attachments/assets/7000d54d-a04c-4856-bcab-c70b627f9382)

-(A screenshot of the game run CPUlator)
+(A screenshot of the game taken when running the code in CPUlator)